seanhess/angularjs-typescript/NG-CONF.md

     }

 - good for thinking about your app
-- you want to enforce these, trust me
+- you want this to be enforced ASAP

-- only use interfaces, not classes... no converting
++ example of adding our types to existing angular application

 Add Definition Files
 --------------------

++ show adding the definition file and typing the angular things to get.

 Angular Controller
 ------------------

 - example
 - $http:ng.IHttpService
+- add a scope interface if you want

 Add Constraints Incrementally
 -----------------------------

 - when they make sense
+- don't have to add it everywhere

 Angular Service
 ---------------

 - formalize an API
-- can use classes
+- mention: can use classes

 Add a build step
 ----------------

-- grunt demo?
+- grunt demo

 No way to type views :(
 -----------------------